vibek44/blogfrontend/README.md

 Frond end is developed using react stack where as backend is using nodejs,express library.

-The frontend test is done using testing-library package family(jest,doom).
+The frontend test is done using testing-library package family(jest,dom).
 The end to end(e2e) testing in done using cypress an alternative to selenium.